Landmark (Asian Kung-Fu Generation album): History

-In late 2011, Gotoh confirmed in his diary that the band were in the studio recording new songs.
+In late 2011, Masafumi Gotoh confirmed in his diary that the band were in the studio recording new songs.
 In July 2012, shortly after their 2012 Nano-Mugen Festival, the title and release date of the album were announced, along with a 22-show nationwide tour in support of the album.

 On August 2, Gotoh claimed that the album "is a masterpiece" via Twitter.

-On August 8, the album art was revealed, credited to Yusuke Nakamura, a long time art collaborator with the band.
+On August 8, the album art was revealed and credited to Yusuke Nakamura, a long time art collaborator with the band.
 The track list was also confirmed, revealing that "All Right Part 2" will be the second song to appear on both a Nano-Mugen Compilation and a studio album (the first being "Blackout", which appeared on the first Nano-Mugen Compilation as well as Fanclub.)
 "N2" was previously released on the "Marching Band" single as a b-side, similar to three tracks on Surf Bungaku Kamakura.

 On August 28, the song "Bicycle Race" was first played on "School of Lock", a segment on a radio station in Tokyo.
 The music video for the song was released on September 7.